-Signage - The ammonium nitrate storage facility is equipped with signage indicating no unauthorized access as per the Explosives Regulations Part 20 (Restricted Components) Section 483.
-The signage must be placed in close proximity to the ammonium nitrate storage area to prevent unauthorized access by customers.
+Signage - The CAN storage facility is equipped with signage indicating no unauthorized access.
+The signage must be placed in close proximity to the CAN storage area to prevent unauthorized access by customers.

 Inspection of Security Measures - Inspections should be conducted weekly to ensure the product is stored securely.
 Records (checklist) should be kept on file for auditor inspection.
 See Appendices for sample checklists.